codesrivastavalab/SOP-MULTI/README.md

 # SOP-MULTI
-SOP-MULTI is a LAMMPS package for simulating IDP and Multidomain Proteins
+SOP-MULTI is a LAMMPS package for simulating IDP and Multidomain Proteins with Self Organized Polymer model

 Usage instructions: